cloudevents/spec/spec.md

 behavior requires some information to be made available *in the clear* resulting in the potential for information leakage.

-The following should be considered to prevent inadvertent leakage especially when leveraging 3rd party platforms and communication networks:
+Consider the following to prevent inadvertent leakage especially when leveraging 3rd party platforms and communication networks:

 * Context Attributes

   Sensitive information SHOULD NOT be carried or represented in context attributes.

   CloudEvent producers, consumers, and intermediaries MAY introspect and log context attributes.

 * Data